 |

-Preface: DOMESTIC PROBLEMS AND FOREIGN POLICIES OF INTERWAR EAST EUROPEAN STATES
+Preface: DOMESTIC PROBLEMS AND FOREIGN POLICIES OF

-These
+These problems and

-problems and policies should be viewed within
+policies should be viewed within

-the context of the beliefs/perceptions of
+(a) the context of the beliefs/perceptions of historians

-historians today, and
+today, and

 (b) the realities of E.Europe at this time.

-(a) Current western beliefs/perceptions.
+(a) Current western

-Under the impact of the internecine ethnic/religious wars of the 1990s in the lands of former
+the internecine ethnic/religious wars of the 1990s in

 2.

-Ethnic-national states were not created by Woodrow Wilson or the peace
+Ethnic-national states were not created by Woodrow Wilson or the peace settlement

-European aberration.
+aberration.
 This process was, in fact, the

 continuation of the national unification movements that had already taken